raphaelameaume/lemonade/README.md

 - [lemonade-spring](https://github.com/raphaelameaume/lemonade-helpers): Simple spring animations 🌱
 - [lemonade-math](https://github.com/raphaelameaume/lemonade-math): Math utility functions 🧮

+## Release roadmap

+- `lemonade-router`: A routing library inspired by React Router and Barba.js
+- `lemonade-tween`: A lightweight animation engine with an API similar to `gsap`
+- `lemonade-loader`: A WebWorker file loader with built-in cache

-### Motivation
+## Motivation

 Over the last years, I built a set of tools embracing classes and inheritage.
 For the last year, I tried to apply a more composable approach to my code and I found myself writing more reusable, less verbose and complicated code.
-I also got sick of having a hundred of packages I didn't know and care about in my `node_modules` folder so this is my attempt to avoid that!
+I also got sick of having a hundred of packages I didn't know and care about in my `node_modules` folder so this is my attempt to avoid that.

-### Why lemonade ?
+## Why lemonade ?

 Because it's fresh!